zzeneg/stront/README.md

 # stront

-Split keyboard with 38 keys, LCD display and Cirque trackpad.
+Split keyboard with 38 keys, LCD display and trackpad (Azoteq or Cirque).

 ## Features